 [3][4][5] propose that the IAB-MT should be able to use SCG for the F1-C traffic transmission via split SRB2 in scenario 2, if configured.
 Specifically, [4][5] proposes that the prerequisite for the use of SCG should be that f1C-TransferPath-r17 (as discussed in Section 3.1.1) is configured to ‘SCG’ or ‘both’.

-However, [1] thinks that RRC messages from IAB-MT should follow the same principle as the normal UE.
-Hence, with split SRB2, the donor CU can decide whether to send the F1-C traffic via MN and/or SN as normal UE’s behavior.

-The rapporteur observes that this exception (autonomous change of cell group) is actually similar to the MCG failure event, where the UE is able to set the primaryPath to refer to the SCG.
-This may also be considered as one of the normal UE’s behaviors as proposed by [1].
-For further clarification, companies are invited to answer the following question that if the autonomous modification is agreeable or not.
+Companies are invited to answer the following question that if the autonomous modification is agreeable or not.

 Q6: Do you agree that the IAB-MT can autonomously modify the primaryPath to SCG leg to support F1-C transport in scenario 2 via split SRB2?